Tennis Elbow – FAQ

 My elbow already really hurts.
 Will participating in therapy will make it worse?

 Please rest at ease our first goal with treatment will be to help calm down the pain and inflammation.
 We have many treatment options to accomplish this goal.
-We also will be able to educate on biomechanics to help you in the home and work setting.
+“At the JOI Sport Center, we have programs to treat tennis elbow and work with tennis players to return them back to the sport that they love.”, states Dr. Michael Yorio, the Jacksonville Jaguars Internal Medicine Physician and Internal Medicine/Sports Medicine Physician at the Jacksonville Orthopaedic Institute in Jacksonville, Florida.

 For an appointment, call JOI-2000.